 The Single Married Person-Unhappy Or Just Looking For Fun? by Jackie Pilossoph for Chicago Tribune Media Group

 I know a guy who has been married for about 15 years.
-I don’t know him well enough to say if he is happily married but I do know that the seven or eight times I have seen him out over the years – either at bars or at parties, the guy is alone, meaning his wife is not with him.
+I don’t know him well enough to say if he is in an unhappy marriage, but I do know that the seven or eight times I have seen him out over the years – either at bars or at parties, the guy is alone, meaning his wife is not with him.

 Known by his friends as the party guy, the fun, gregarious guy who always knows where the best parties are, this guy likes to have a few drinks and laughs and enjoys hanging out with his divorced bachelor buddies.
 I asked a friend of mine if she thought he ever cheated on his wife and my friend said “definitely not.”